-Criminal Possession of a Weapon in New York City – Fourth Degree
+Fourth Degree Criminal Possession of a Weapon in New York City

 Although most people consider a firearm to mean a gun, there is actually a legal definition for this term with specific technical requirements.
-Under PL §265.00 a firearm is defined as (1) any pistol or revolver (2) a shotgun having one or more barrels less than 18 inches in length, (3) a rifle having one or more barrels less than 16 inches in length, (4) any weapon made from a shotgun or rifle which has a length of less than 26 inches and (5) an assault weapon.
+Under New York Penal Law §265.00 a firearm is defined as (1) any pistol or revolver (2) a shotgun having one or more barrels less than 18 inches in length, (3) a rifle having one or more barrels less than 16 inches in length, (4) any weapon made from a shotgun or rifle which has a length of less than 26 inches and (5) an assault weapon.
 The law then goes on to specify how the measurements of the barrel should be taken.
 Only if a gun falls within these barometers is it outlawed by the weapons possession statutes in New York.

 Aside from firearms, criminal prosecution for the possession of a gravity knife is actually quite prevalent in New York.
 A gravity knife is a knife where with the flick of a wrist, a blade will spring out.
 Gravity knives are quite commonly used by electricians, contractors, plumbers and construction workers.
 Many individuals are unaware that these objects are illegal and can subject them to criminal prosecution.
 A contractor driving home from work can get pulled over for a traffic violation and if the police officer sees a gravity knife in the vehicle with the rest of his tools, he may find himself in a sticky situation.
 What started as a traffic ticket could end up as a weapons arrest with the possibility of jail time.

-Criminal Possession of a Weapon in the Fourth Degree has a second list of weapons in which the possession of the weapon itself is not outright illegal, however when the weapon is intended to be used unlawfully against another, a crime has occurred.
+Criminal Possession of a Weapon in the Fourth Degree has a second list of weapons in which the possession of the item itself is not outright illegal, however when this object is intended to be used unlawfully against another, a crime has occurred.
 In other words, if a person intends to use an object to cause harm to another or to threaten harm, possession of that object becomes criminal.
 According to subsection two, if an individual possesses a dagger, dangerous knife, dirk, razor, stiletto, imitation pistol or any other dangerous or deadly instrument or weapon with the intent to use the same unlawfully against another, then they are in violation of PL §265.01 Criminal Possession of a Weapon in the Fourth Degree.

-The penal law defines a deadly weapon as any loaded weapon from which a shot, capable of producing death or serious physical injury may be fired, a switch blade knife, gravity knife, pilum ballistic knife, metal knuckle knife, dagger, billy, blackjack, plastic knuckles or metal knuckles.
+The penal law defines a deadly weapon as any loaded gun from which a shot, capable of producing death or serious physical injury may be fired, a switch blade knife, gravity knife, pilum ballistic knife, metal knuckle knife, dagger, billy, blackjack, plastic knuckles or metal knuckles.
 A dangerous instrument is defined as any instrument or object, including a vehicle, which under the circumstances in which it is used, attempted to be used, or threatened to be used is capable of causing death of serious physical injury.
 The dangerous instrument category is a catch-all for any object that can be used as a weapon but is not specified in the deadly weapon category.
 Depending on its use, a dangerous instrument can include mundane everyday objects such as pens, coffee mugs or a laundry iron.

 It is also commonly charged together with PL §120.05(2), Assault in the Second Degree, where one element of that crime is to cause injury to another by means of a deadly weapon or dangerous instrument.
-Because New York law is very detailed and specific about the types of weapons one can possess and for what purpose, it is important to hire an attorney who is familiar with all the nuances of the law as well as the defenses.
+Because state law is detailed and specific about the types of weapons one can possess and for what purpose, it is important to hire an attorney who is familiar with all the nuances of the law as well as the defenses.